 - New Deal Art, U.S. General Services Administration

 Dig deeper into the history of the WPA and of San Antonio with these books.
-The following book list contains Amazon affiliate links which help support the work I do for you on Art Class Curator.
+Please note, this post includes Amazon affiliate links.
+As an Amazon Associate I earn from qualifying purchases.

 - American-Made: The Enduring Legacy of the WPA: When FDR Put the Nation to Work